 Exploring the B2B Space

 The B2B side of marijuana is comparatively less explored but also more difficult to get into.
 Leaflink, a 2015 start-up from New York, calls itself the “industry standard whole management platform” for cannabis.
-An Online trading place for cannabis producers and retailers, Leaflink facilitates a business which has been running through brokers since the early 1930s.
+An Online trading place for cannabis producers and retailers, Leaflink facilitates a business that has been running through brokers since the early 1930s.
 Another marketplace, Confident Cannabis, offers solutions for growers, sellers, and labs so that you know exactly what you are smoking.
-They are creating software for labs that tests and tracks potency of the cannabis.
+They are creating software for labs that test and track the potency of cannabis.

 In its 2017 report, Cannabis Business Times called the cannabis industry, the fastest growing business in the US.
 And the data continues to show an increasing curve.
 With legalization picking pace, this is the right time to enter the industry and capitalize on the growing demands.

 What are your views on the topic?
 Leave a comment and let us know your thoughts.

 Do you want to start a marketplace and cater to the ever-growing cannabis industry?